Lecrapouille/gdcef/README.md

 This will generate artifacts in the `build/` folder.
 Use this folder for your Godot project and add gdns and gdnlib files to refer `libgdcef.so` or `libgdcef.dll`.

+## TL;DR: I do not want to compile, I want CEF artifacts

+Check for releases.
+Since tag 0.7.2 CEF artifacts are given for Linux and Windows for x86_64 architectures.
+Uncompress the tarball and move the folder inside your project.
+Do no forget to add gdns and gdnlib files in your project to tell Godot where to find shared lib.
+They are given in the demos folders.

 ## Gallery